Marantral/aMALgamous/README.md

 aMALgamous is a collection of payloads, shells, and malware generation.
 As well as a collection of tips and tricks that I have collected over the years of penetration testing.

 ## Updates
+**Upgrade** January 4, 2021: Added the first edition of SSSHHH C2.
+This C2 uses AWS S3 Buckets to pass commands and read results.
+I have only built payloads in python as of now.
+I am planning to make it multi victim capable, but I am still working on the C2 interface.

 **NOTE** November 11, 2020: I just fixed a bug that would break aMALgamous if there was an interface on the system that didn't have an IPv4 address.
 Please update your repositories.

 *THANKS*  :sunglasses: